Deku/Python-Learning-Sideprojects/poems-scrapper/README.md

 - How to use `requests` to get raw HTML from web pages
 - How to use `BeautifulSoup` to wrangle data from HTML
 - How to print in colors to the console
-- How to generate a PDF document using `FPDF`
+- How to generate a PDF document using `ReportLab`
+- Open a file from Python using `subprocess.Popen()`

 ## References